shriya-mulay/Docker-Core/README.md

 ~~~
 docker run -it -v /path-to-Dir/:/core/:Z name-of-the-image bash
 ~~~
-*Dir is a directory where all the files specified in the below exist* Make sure you have following files in the same directory
+*Dir is a directory where all the files specified below exist* Make sure you have following files in the same directory
 - script.sh
 - installed-rpms